sandialabs/chama/documentation/index.rst

 ================================================================

 Continuous or regularly scheduled monitoring has the potential to quickly identify changes in the environment.
 However, even with low-cost sensors, only a limited number of sensors can be used.
 The physical placement of these sensors and the sensor technology used can have a large impact on the performance of a monitoring strategy.
-Furthermore, sensors can be placed for different objectives, including maximum coverage, minimum time to detection or exposure, or source inversion.
-Different objectives may require different monitoring strategies, which need to be evaluated by stakeholders before sensors are placed in the field.

 Chama is a python package which includes mixed-integer, stochastic programming formulations to determine sensor locations and technology that maximize